yitzshapiro/yitzshapiro/README.md

 ![](https://github-readme-stats.vercel.app/api?username=yitzshapiro&show_icons=true&theme=radical)

 ## 🎵 When I'm Not Coding...
-You can find me improvising some jazz pinao, or grappling on the mats.
+You can find me improvising some jazz or latin piano, or grappling on the mats.
 Music and martial arts are my two main hobby-babies.

 ## 📫 Let's Connect!
 - [LinkedIn](https://www.linkedin.com/in/yitzchak-shapiro)